 Reference ranges are composed only of average men 18 to 40 years old who aren’t obviously chronically diseased, or obese.
 What do we know about average men 18 to 40 years old who aren’t obviously chronically diseased, or obese?
 Are they ideally healthy?
 No, of course not.
 Should medications that lower testosterone be prescribed to the 2.5% of men who have testosterone levels above the reference range, since the reference range implies that those men are abnormal?
 No, of course not.
 Those men in the top 2.5% aren’t unhealthy or abnormal.
 They’re the healthy men!
 That’s how much testosterone we’re all supposed to have!

 The reference ranges stop at 40 years old, because almost all men over 40 years old have low testosterone, and including them messes up the reference ranges.
 It’s called Andropause!
 And it’s in full swing by the time you’re 40 years old!
-Click here to learn more about low testosterone and what causes low testosterone.
+Click here to learn more about what is testosterone deficiency in men?

-Successful TRT for Men With Low Testosterone Requires the Expert Prescription of Three Medications
+Successful TRT for Men With Low Testosterone Requires the Expert Prescription of TRT Medications

 The foundation of successful testosterone replacement therapy (TRT) for men with low testosterone requires the expert prescription of the “Trifecta” of three TRT prescription medications: testosterone, anastrozole, and either gonadorelin or human chorionic gonadotropin (HCG), along with ongoing blood testing and follow-up.